Aswo64/3DEngine/README.md

 - FOV Calculations
 - Homogoneous Coordinates
 - How GPU's handle standardized 4D vectors and use the last element as a divisor
 - Handling clipping scenarios which implement intersection between near plane and a point that has a negative z value
+- Public-key Cryptography, Diffie–Hellman key exchange, SSH protocol
+- How to parse OBJ Files and calculate area vectors using those files